reasonwithoutrestraint/site/Original/Metaethical Overview.md

         - Flexibility of language: A ought to X, A needs to X, A must X, X is crappy, X is disgusting, etc. can all mean the same thing.
 Best explained as prescriptions and/or expressions, rather than reports/descriptions.
         - Cognitivism is evolutionarily useless.
         - Arguments often apply to sentences that are clearly non-cognitive.
+    - Variations:
+        - *Subjectivist*: When S says "X is P", S is reporting some fact about someone's *judgments*.
+The judgments can be normative or non-normative, actual or hypothetical, individual or collective.
+        - *Dispositional*: When S says "X is P (for A)", S is saying that X tends to provoke a particular *response* (for A).
+Truth conditions depend on the agent(s).
+The judgments can be normative or non-normative, actual or hypothetical, individual or collective.
+        - *Non-natural*: When S says "A should X", this references a non-natural concept of "should" (or justification, appropriateness, etc.) that cannot be reduced to natural, non-normative terms.
+Truth conditions depend on some ontologically strange property/relation (that must be apprehended by some strange epistemic faculty like intuition).

 ### Metaphysics: Objectivism vs Subjectivism

 The metaphysical relation between normative truth and normative judgments.
 Are the truth-condition of normative judgments attitude-independent?

 (assuming descriptivism)

+1. Constructivism: there are no normative facts.
+Normative truth is a construction of our normative judgments.
+Normative propositions can only be true contextualized to a given set of normative propositions.
+    - Variations:
+        - Humean constructivism: there are no constituitive necessary propositions that must feature in one's set of normative judgments.
+        - Kantian constructivism: there are some constiuitive necessary propositions.
+    - Cons:
+        - There may not be constituitive features of certain classes normative judgments.
-1. Subjectivism: normative truth based on correspondence with normative facts, which are identical to some actual or hypothetical judgments.
+2. Subjectivism: normative truth based on correspondence with normative facts, which are identical to some actual or hypothetical judgments.
     - Vareities:
-        - Simple subjectivism: Normative facts are grounded in *actual* attitudes judgments.
+        - Subjectivism: Normative facts are grounded in the normative judgments of some actual or hypothetical agent(s).
-        - Ideal subjectivism: Normative facts are grounded in the *hypothetical* attitudes of an *ideal* agent.
+        - Dispositionalism: Normative facts are gounded in the relevant attiudes of some actual or hypothetical agent(s).
     - Cons:
         - Semantic: Open-Question Argument
         - Cannot account for disagreement.
         - Normative: Cannot explain categorical normative authority (if used to analyze morality directly).
         - Normative: Cannot analyze normativity generally (if analysis depends fully informed judgments, cannot explain epistemic normativity).
-2. Objectivism: normative facts based on correspondence with normative facts, which are ontologically prior to, and can explain, normative judgments.
+3. Objectivism: normative truth based on correspondence with normative facts, which are ontologically prior to, and can explain, normative judgments.
     - Cons:
         - Motivation: Cannot explain intrinsic motivation
         - Normative: Cannot ground intrinsic rationality